Flexible Tool Selection through Low-dimensional Attribute Alignment of Vision and Language: Method

 \subsection{Dataset Construction}

-The effectiveness of our framework relies heavily on a well-designed attribute space and comprehensive datasets.
-Our 13-dimensional attribute space was carefully designed to capture the essential physical, functional, and psychological properties of tools.
+To enable effective tool selection, we first identified the requirements for bridging visual tool perception and linguistic task understanding.
+Based on these requirements, we designed a 13-dimensional attribute space that captures the essential physical, functional, and psychological properties of tools.
 These dimensions were selected based on their theoretical relevance to tool cognition and empirical evidence of their importance in human tool selection processes.
-The attributes can be broadly categorized into three groups: physical properties (elongation, spiky, size, smoothness, texturedness, and hardness) that characterize the intrinsic material and structural characteristics of tools; functional properties (graspability, hand involvement, force requirements, and body extension) that describe how the tool interfaces with human users; and psychological properties (threatness, valence, and arousal) that represent the emotional and psychological aspects of tool interaction.
+The attributes can be broadly categorized into three groups: physical properties (elongation, spikiness, size, smoothness, texturedness, and hardness) that characterize the intrinsic material and structural characteristics of tools; functional properties (graspability, hand involvement, force requirements, and body extension) that describe how the tool interfaces with human users; and psychological properties (threatness, valence, and arousal) that represent the emotional and psychological aspects of tool interaction.

 For each attribute dimension, we gathered ratings from 30 participants using a 1-7 scale, with approval from the institutional ethics review board.
 To ensure consistency, participants were provided with detailed rating guidelines containing dimension definitions, anchor points, and concrete examples.
 For instance, the elongation attribute was defined as "The degree to which the object is long and slender in shape.
 A rating of 7 indicates a very elongated object (like a baseball bat), while 1 indicates a non-elongated object (like a disc)."
 The detailed descriptions and rating criteria for all attributes are shown in Fig. S2.
 The final attribute vector for each tool was computed by averaging ratings across all 30 annotators, producing a stable representation of each tool's characteristics in our attribute space.
 As shown in Fig. \ref{fig:2}(a), dimensionality reduction analysis of the 13-dimensional attribute ratings reveals well-distributed tool representations, indicating that these attributes effectively differentiate between tools.
 Fig. \ref{fig:2}(b) shows the distribution of ratings across different attributes.
 While the distributions are not perfectly balanced, this is compensated for by the diversity of tools and multiple images per tool category.